2004 United States presidential election in Maryland: Advertising and visits

 Neither campaign advertised or visited this state during the fall election.

 Analysis

 Bush did win most of the counties in Maryland, but he lost the central part of the state (Washington DC suburbs and Baltimore), where most of the population is.
 The middle section is very urban and includes a large number of African Americans, many of whom are affluent (specifically in the Democratic stronghold of Prince George's County).
 Bush dominated Western Maryland and the state's Eastern Shore, which are very rural, but he carried only two congressional districts (see below).
 However, Kerry's margin of victory was slightly less than in 2000, when Gore won by 16.39%.
-As of 2020, this marks the last time in which the Democratic candidate won less than 7 counties.
-This also marks the only time since 1880 in which Maryland gave a majority of its vote to a candidate that lost both the popular and electoral vote.
+This also marks the first time since 1880 in which Maryland gave a majority of its vote to a candidate that lost both the popular and electoral vote.
+This was the first time since 1980 that the state voted for the popular vote loser.